zheng129/programming-languages/lecture-1.2.md

 ## Lecture 1.2

+(first ask about progress in forming groups and choosing a programming langauages)

 ### Models of computation.

 Before presenting our first model of computation in the standard mathematical style, let us pretend we we were researchers a hundred years ago.